 - Delight account holders

-So, upon implementing a Value-Added Checking account, there are two paths the institution can take.
+So, upon implementing a Subscription (Value-Added) Checking account, there are two paths the institution can take.
 The first (and preferred) strategy is Opt-out.

 The other path is Opt-in.
 And…well, it doesn’t work so well.